What NOT to wear to your next family photo session with me

 Do NOT wear the wrong shoes

 The first is wearing uncomfortable shoes that you can’t move around in during your photo session (yeah, I’m talking to you, moms!).
 Most of my sessions involve play, so if you’re in heels, it’s going to be really tough to let loose and enjoy your family.
-I also have some locations that require a bit of walking that would be difficult in heels.
+I also have many locations that require a bit of walking, which would be difficult in heels.
 If you really want to wear them, I’d suggest bringing another option you like for the more playful images, and save the heels for a few select photos.

 The second way you can go wrong with footwear is to wear a style that doesn’t go with your outfits.
-Specifically, any athletic shoes typically don’t look all that great.
-Also any shoes with neon on them (even the soles!) really stick out and draw focus.
+Specifically, any athletic shoes typically don’t look great.
+Also, any shoes with neon on them (even the soles!) really stick out and draw focus.
+I also don’t recommend all white shoes (unless they’re sandals) because they stand out too much.
+Especially on guys.
+Know what is a great color for guys, though?
+Brown.
+Can’t go wrong with brown.

 Below is a photo with great shoe choices!